 Les Cookson got the courage to give Shark Tank another shot in early 2022.
 The business was already booming but he believed a Shark could help lower customer acquisition costs.
 Les appeared on season 13, seeking $300,000 for 10% equity.

-He had a very entertaining introduction, reminding the Sharks about his first time in the Tank.
+He had an entertaining introduction, reminding the Sharks about his first time in the Tank.
 Amazement replaced laughter when Les revealed he had done $10 million in sales.
 Strangely most of the Sharks weren’t interested even though he had strong sales and a fair valuation.

 Only Daymond John was left and used it to his advantage, he offered $300,000 for 20%, Cookson countered, and they agreed on $300,000 for 15%.
 Being honest, Daymond probably wasn’t top of Cookson’s wishlist before the show.